-Respiratory Protection.
-Use air-purifying or air-supplied respirators, as appropriate, where local or general exhaust ventilation is inadequate.
-Adequate ventilation must keep worker exposure below applicable limits for fumes, gases, and other by-products of welding with RoboStar mixtures.
+RESPIRATORY PROTECTION: Use air-purifying or air-supplied respirators, as appropriate, where local or general exhaust ventilation is inadequate.
+Adequate ventilation must keep worker exposure below applicable TLVs for fumes, gases, and other by-products of welding with Stargon.
 See sections 3, 10, 15, and 16 for details.
 An air-supplied respirator must be used in confined spaces.
-Respiratory protection must conform to OSHA 29 CFR 1910.134.
-Select per OSHA 29 CFR 1910.134 and ANSI Z88.2.
+Respiratory protection must conform to OSHA rules as specified in 29 CFR 1910.134.